iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## Conditional evaluation

-In any case, *only* the appropriate expression is evaluated.
+In any case, when using `if` *only* the appropriate expression is evaluated.
 So the following is not an error:

 ~~~ {.clojure}